-- 1. Attendance is mandatory. - For those class dates that do not have a live Zoom session scheduled, failure to complete all assigned work (including Preview PowerPoint and Preview Quiz) counts as an absence. - During Zoom sessions, you are required to complete an in-class Worksheet and upload it immediately after class; failure to complete and upload that Worksheet promptly will prevent you from receiving credit for attendance for that class.
-If you exceed more than the allowed number of absences (four for day students, whose classes meet twice a week, and two for evening students), you will be dropped from the course.
+- 1. Attendance is mandatory. - During all class sessions, you are required to complete an In-Class Worksheet and upload it immediately after class; failure to complete and upload that Worksheet promptly will prevent you from receiving credit for attendance for that class. - > Students who are unable to use a laptop in class to complete the worksheet electronically should contact me for alternative means of demonstrating completion of handwritten worksheet. - If you exceed more than four absences, you will be dropped from the course.
 You are responsible for keeping track of the number of absences you accumulate.
-Please keep records. - Promptness is also mandatory. - 2.
-Class participation and preparation are required.
-If you are unprepared in class, your final grade will be adjusted down by one tenth for each occasion. - 3.
-In addition to the at-home work required to be completed for attendance, there will be occasional additional writing assignments or other homework.
+Please keep records. - Promptness is also mandatory.
+Late arrivals may be counted as absent. - 2.
+Class participation and preparation are required. - If you are unprepared when called on in class, you are permitted to say "unprepared" on the first occasion without consequence. - If you are unprepared on a second and subsequent occasion, your final grade will be adjusted down by one tenth for each occasion. - 3.
+In the Learning Assignments above, you will find occasional writing assignments or other written homework.
 All such exercises must be completed in good faith and on time.
-Failure to do so on more than one occasion will result in the same penalty as set out in #2 above.
-The "free bite" (the one missed or late exercise for which no penalty is assessed) is designed to cover emergencies.
+Failure to do so on more than one occasion will result in the same penalty as set out in #2 above (one tenth deduction for each missing or late assignment after the first one).
+The one missed or late exercise for which no penalty is assessed is designed to cover emergencies.
 Because of the ease of electronic submission, absence from class does not affect due dates or excuse completion of homework. - 4.
 Preview Quizzes.
 On-line quizzes that are labeled "Preview" are not included in your grade and are set to allow you to take them multiple times.
 While you will see a score, along with detailed feedback, the score is not recorded for grading.
 The purpose of these quizzes is to guide you through a set of learning exercises.
 Students who score less than 75% of the total available points are encouraged to retake the quiz to make sure they have retained the information or mastered the skills based on the feedback.
 Students who score less than 50% of the total are required to retake the quiz until they reach a minimum 50% score in order to receive credit for completion. - 5.
 Review Quizzes.
 The scores for quizzes labeled "Review" are recorded and included in your grade.
 They are set for a single attempt.
-The sum total of all scores on Review Quizzes will count for 5% of your grade. - 6.
-The Midterm will be a take-home exam administered during Week 6.
+The sum total of all scores on Review Quizzes will count for 5% of your grade.
+Deadlines for Quizzes will be strictly observed. - 6.
+The Midterm will be administered during Week 8.
+It will be a timed, in-class midterm (75 minutes).
 The Midterm will count 15% of your grade. - 7.
 The final examination will be 80% of your final grade.